 The Pikoo diamond project consists of 33,374 hectares of mineral claims located approximately 140 km east of La Ronge, Saskatchewan.
 An all-season road to the community of Deschambault Lake comes to within 6 km of the project's southern boundary.
-The Pikoo claims were staked based on results of regional exploration programs intended to test the diamond potential of the Sask craton in north-central Saskatchewan.
-Surficial till sampling of the Pikoo Property identified two distinct kimberlite indicator mineral trains described as the North Pikoo and South Pikoo target areas.

-During June and July 2013 the Company completed an initial ten hole (2,002 m) exploration drilling program at the Pikoo project, testing both the North and South Pikoo target areas.
+During the summer of 2013 the Company completed an initial ten hole (2,002 m) exploration drilling program at the Pikoo project.
 Hypabyssal kimberlite was intersected in nine of the ten drill holes, confirming the presence of a new kimberlite field in this region.